merteroglu01/livesearch-android-mysql-php-using-valley/README.md

 <h2>AppConfig</h2>

-You must change the LIVE_SEARCH static variable in AppConfig.java file.Modify the URL to your computer ip adress.
+You must change the LIVE_SEARCH static variable in AppConfig.java file.
+Modify the URL to your computer ip address.
 You can learn your computer ip adres in Command Prompt(cmd.exe).
 Execute this command : ipconfig